 Why this programme

-- The Statistics Group at Glasgow is the largest statistics group in Scotland and internationally renowned for its research excellence.
+- The Statistics Group at Glasgow is a large group, internationally renowned for its research excellence.

 - You will obtain an MSc degree from a world renowned university while being in full-time employment (around 10 hours of study per week).